saidaHF/InitiationToPython/pre-course.md

 ## (Optional) Create a local tango system using docker

 This is optional.
-It is only needed if you want to run a complete self-contained tango system locally in your computer.
+It is only needed if you want to run a complete self-contained tango system locally in your computer for testing purposes.

 This requires the installation of docker and downloading ~2Gb of data.

 It is not needed if you have access to an already-running Tango system (such as those in ALBA's control room or a beamline).

-- Install docker (including docker-compose).
-See the instructions for your OS [here](https://docs.docker.com/get-docker/).
+### Install docker (including docker-compose).

+- See the instructions for your OS [here](https://docs.docker.com/get-docker/).
     - Note that for older versions of Windows or Mac where "Docker Desktop" cannot be installed, you may install [Docker-toolbox](https://docs.docker.com/toolbox/)
     - For GNU/Linux users make sure to also install [Docker-compose](https://docs.docker.com/compose/install/)
-- Check that docker runs by issueing the following commands (for details, see [this](https://docs.docker.com/get-started/)):
+- Check that docker runs by issuing the following commands (for details, see [this](https://docs.docker.com/get-started/)):
     - `docker --version`
     - `docker run hello-world`

+### Download the official tango images (GNU/Linux and Windows only)

+This launches several containers that provide several tango servers to which you can connect from a client your machine.

+Since Mac users cannot run tango clients in their machines, this is useless, and as an alternative can use the "all-in-one" taurus-test image (see below)

 - Download the tango docker images (from the root of the course directory):
   ```
   cd pythoncourse-intro  # make sure that you are at the course dir